getbem/getbem.github.io/readme.md

 [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-> If you interested in writing articles or helping with site — feel free to make pull-requests or [creating issues](https://github.com/floatdrop/getbem.com/issues) with discussions.
+> If you are interested in writing articles or helping with the site — feel free to make pull-requests or [create issues](https://github.com/floatdrop/getbem.com/issues) with discussions.

-This repository contains sources of [getbem.com](http://getbem.com) site.
+This repository contains the source for the [getbem.com](http://getbem.com) site.

 ## Quick start

-Install `bower` and `gulp` executables, if you are already not:
+Install `bower` and `gulp` executables, if you haven't already:

 ```bash
 npm i bower gulp -g
 ```

-Clone this repository and install depencies:
+Clone this repository and install dependencies:

 ```bash
 git clone https://github.com/getbem/getbem.com.git